-It is worth noting, upon closing, that over the last few weeks there has been a hue and cry by rank and file British citizens and voters urging their government to scrap this treaty as they have determined that it unfairly impacts on their citisible detrimental effects that this proposed treaty might impose on United States citizens and vote to soundly reject the acceptance of Treaty Document 108-23.
+It is worth noting, upon closing, that over the last few weeks there has been a hue and cry by rank and file British citizens and voters urging their government to scrap this treaty as they have determined that it unfairly impacts on their citizenry.

 Perhaps it is time that we adopt this same conclusion with regard to the potentially devastating effect that this proposed treaty could have on our own American citizens who have rightfully criticized the many documented human rights violations perpetrated by the British Government and their militant units on the Catholic Nationalist minority community in the North of Ireland.
 We urge the members of the United States Senate to very carefully study the pos-

+We urge the members of the United States Senate to very carefully study the possible detrimental effects that this proposed treaty might impose on United States citizens and vote to soundly reject the acceptance of Treaty Document 108-23.